-- sstGlobalIn: aSpace - sstGlobalIn: aSpace context: aContext export: object export: object as: objectId unexportId: key unexportObject: object
+- # sstGlobalIn: aSpace - # sstGlobalIn: aSpace context: aContext

 For non-global objects, the server object space can export objects through a symbolic name.
 Client object spaces can access the remote object using that symbolic name.
 The following methods are part of the API, provided by object spaces, to manage exported objects: